solaceten/WHMCS-Gateway-Fees/README.md

 You can also set the max-fee payable for each gateway - which is useful if you set the fee as a percentage.
 In the Go Cardless example, they charge 1% fee to a maximum of $4.
 So therefore, you can set the same terms on this module.
 Your customer would be charged a 1% convenience fee, and if you set the maximum, at $4 that can be a fair compromise.

+Before you use this module on your precious production site - we strongly advise you to install ona development / staging site to test it out.

 To install this addon module, upload the **gateway_fees** directory to **/modules/addons/**.

 Go to WHMCS > Setup -> Addon Modules, active and configure.
 Your activated payment gateways will be shown there.
 Against each one, you can set fixed fee price $ and/or % per transaction - and also select if you want to add a max fee and if the fee should be taxable.